East African Community: Support

 Awareness of EAC Organs in Kenya is low; 43% had heard nothing of the EALA, with only 29% hearing "some" or "a great deal".
 47% of Kenyans said that their EALA representatives should be elected directly instead of elected by the Kenyan Parliament.

 Much of the support for East African integration comes from the national elites.
 Old enough to remember the former EAC, many are nostalgic for that period of East African politics and regret its eventual dissolution.
 However, 61% of the 18-25 demographic supported free movement in Kenya while only 43% of the 46-55 demographic supported it.
 This could be due to a growing sense of East African identity in the youth developing from modern communications.
 The group with highest support for free movement in Kenya was those with post-secondary education, with 73% supporting.

+Corruption

+In March of 2024, an impeachment campaign was started in the EALA for the impeachment of Secretary General Peter Mathuki due to six million dollars in missing funds from the EAC Secretariat's Peace Fund.
+The allegations came from four whistleblowers close to his office who complained to one EALA MP.
+EALA Finance Subcommittee Chairperson Denis Namara broached the allegations at a EALA Plenary Session on 5 March 2024, following a speech from Kenyan President William Ruto, beginning the process of impeachment.
+However, on 8 March 2024, Dr. Mathuki was recalled by Ruto, sidestepping the impeachment which would have reflected negatively on Kenya.
+He was the first EAC Secretary-General to be recalled.
+Ruto appointed Dr. Mathuki to Ambassador of Kenya to Russia, which the Kenyan National Assembly confirmed soon thereafter.
+On May 14 2024, the EALA announced that it would investigate Dr. Mathuki for corruption and abuse of office, with charges including fabricated travel expenses and favoritism in hiring of staff and consultants.
+Following the publicisation of his corruption, it has been suggested that member states have been hesitant to continue remitting funds following the misallocation.
+Member states have reportedly refused to remit funds until a full audit is conducted.

 Budget deficit

-The EAC is critically underfunded due to defaulting member states.
-Kenya, Tanzania and Somalia are the only member states to not have any standing debt.
-Uganda has paid 99% of its remittance.
-All other member states have significant arrears of some kind: as of April 2025, the DRC owes US$20.7 million, Burundi US$16 million, South Sudan US$15.1 million, Rwanda $2 million.
-The DRC which, despite accessing in 2019, had yet to remit a cent until it remitted US$1 million to the EAC in 2024.
-In the 2023–24 fiscal year, arrears amounted to over US$35 million.
-Reasons for these arrears are primarily due to two factors: